deveshm/connormcgarr.github.io/_posts/2018-05-06-Admin-Express-0day.md

 #f.close()
 ```

-we can use the typical `pop <reg> pop <reg> ret` method to get our user supplied instructions onto the stack!
+We can use the typical `pop <reg> pop <reg> ret` method to get our user supplied instructions onto the stack!
 We will need to use __mona__ to find an address in Admin Express that contains the instructions of `pop <reg> pop <reg> ret`.
 Here is the command in mona to use:
 `!mona seh`

 <img src="{{ site.url }}{{ site.baseurl }}/images/4.png" alt="">